3 Types of Hydro-Jetter Users: Which One Are You?

 Real-World Example:

 A contractor upgrades from a 4 GPM converted pressure washer to a 9 GPM / 4000 PSI jetter with premium nozzles.
-Suddenly, they’re cutting through tree roots, clearing grease buildup, and handling 6″–8″ lines without referring work out.
+Suddenly, they’re cutting out tree roots efficiently, clearing grease buildup routinely, and even handling 6″–8″ lines without referring work out.

 That’s the shift from surviving jobs to owning them.